 Speaking of trendy updos, the biggest mistake you can make is to get it overworked.
 The “undone” look is having a moment, and hair experts recommend avoiding excessiveness in everything.
 Forget about thorough blow-drying – stop when your hair is half-dried, apply wax or serum and let it air-dry.
 Ignore heavy gels and don’t make your updo too slick.
 Instead, take a bit of wax, rub it between your hands and apply the product just through the ends.
 And there is no need to sweat over curling since your locks are not meant to be perfect.”Use a flatiron instead to create waves with a flatter finish and protect strands,” David Lopez recommends in his interview to Allure.
 With these tips in mind, go through our collection of the best ideas, paying due attention to details.

-Let’s start with bangs.
-They can supplement various updos nicely, like this wavy and long side bang.
+This is a good example of how bangs can nicely supplement updos for short hair, like this wavy and long side bang.